 Context matters in every case.
 I worked on the transcript for a national podcast recently, for instance, in which like was used repeatedly in place of such as.
 Yet many would consider that usage grammatically incorrect in writings.
-The podcast use was perfectly fine because spoken language tends to be looser about following grammar rules.
+The podcast preference was perfectly fine, in part because spoken language tends to be looser about following grammar rules.

 There are word usage guidelines that can help authors consider best word and formality level choices, and I’ll cover those in a bit.
 Scanning popular books in your genre is another good way to consider the audience’s expected formality level.
 Meanwhile, below are five “zombie” rules of grammar to check out—just in time for Halloween.
 These grammar rules keep rearing their ugly heads because writers latched on to something a teacher years ago recommended and such.
 But someone should’ve staked their weak hearts long ago.

 In particular, following zombie rules may bog sentences down due to their outmoded formality or the wordiness to execute them.
 With zombie rules hanging around, it can also be harder to express your natural voice as effectively.

 If your grammar radar spiked a bit when I used and or but to start a few sentences above, you are guilty of following the initial conjunction zombie rule.
 True, coordinating conjunctions often serve to connect nouns or other grammatical elements (such as the or in this independent clause).
 In all but the most formal writings, however, many consider it perfectly acceptable to use yet and other coordinating conjunctions at sentence start.
 In some cases, this may be done as a way of joining sentences without the formality of a semicolon or other punctuation mark.
 Another class of conjunction, subordinating conjunctions such as if and when, also can start sentences (as part of dependent adverb clauses).
 Think of the verse “If I were a rich man” in the song from “Fiddler on the Roof.”